threefoldtech/zos/docs/metrics/specs/exporter.md

 This can also be extended easily to add more metrics that is ZOS specific like:
 - reservations related metrics (workloads)

+We build a small utility (can be part of 3bot farm management) that generates prometheus config from the farm nodes.
+This config contains basically node-ids and private IP

 ### Architecture
 #### Node
 - zos runs node-exporter
   - node exposes the exporter port only on the management (private) IP so only the farmer can access it
-- we build a small utility (can be part of 3bot farm management) that generates prometheus config from the farm nodes
- - config contains basically node-ids and private IP
 #### Farmer
 - Run prometheus with provided configuration on an ubuntu node
 - Run grafana